Photos: Bella Photography

 A lovely early autumn night in Santa Rosa, with the amazingly talented kids from the

-Roustabout Theatre Apprentice Program finishing the evening.
-Any night I get to sing with Amy Ryder is a good night by me.
-Thanks to Clark Lewis Jr. and Bill Davis and the whole Roustabout family for having us back; it is always a joy to come up north and sing with you all.
+Roustabout Theater Apprentice Program finishing the evening...Thanks to Clark Lewis and Bill Davis and the whole Roustabout family for having us back; it is always a joy to come sing with you all.

 The material shined ... it really came through .. it came across perfectly, it was really great, and it's a hard thing to do .. your director did a magnificent job.

 "Working with the Roustabout Apprentice students was a complete joy!
 They came in prepared and ready to work.
 They brought a level of enthusiasm to the performance and were completely professional!
 It was exciting to hear them sing...they were all so talented!"

 Mary-Mitchell Campbell, Broadway Music Director for Kristen Chenoweth

 Roustabout Theater is the longest running Resident Theater Company of the Luther Burbank Center for the Arts and our award-winning Apprentice Program is one of the leading theatrical training and performance programs in the San Francisco Bay Area.